2. Constitutional Supercooling

 |I bet you did not realize this.
 Wootz steel, as you probably know, has a rather large carbon content up to 2 %.
 The carbide formers, that supposedly nucleate the large cementite precipitates that you see in those striations that produce the wootz pattern, are present in concentrations around 0.02 %, far smaller than the carbon concentration.
 It is thus safe to assume that constitutional supercooling, dendritic growth, and whatever else might go on, will be caused by the carbon and only the carbon.
 The vanadium (V) in there will simply not be able to noticeably change whatever is going on.
 It thus cannot produce its own segregation.|

-convection in the liquid.
-Wherever and whenever the interface moves fast, more
+velocity and the convection in the liquid.
+Wherever and whenever the interface moves fast,

-carbon / vanadium will be incorporated than when it is slow.
-Wherever and
+more carbon / vanadium will be incorporated than when it is slow.
+Wherever and whenever the

 We thus can have some vanadium segregation, and it will always be coupled somehow to carbon segregation, right after solidification.